arjprd/tiny_url/PHASE4.md

 ### Logic
 1. Validate if ``body.url`` holds a valid URL expression
-2. if ``body.short_url`` if present check length >= 12 and check if exists in custome_url_code if exists respond duplicate error
+2. if ``body.short_url`` present, then check if exists in `custome_url_code` table. if exists respond duplicate error
 3. Create ``long_url_hash`` from ``body.url`` using ``SHA256`` algorithm
 4. Get `userId` from request context.
 5. Use `body.expiry` to set as expiry in table
 6. Insert the record into table if ``long_url_hash`` and ``long_url`` not exists
 7. Insert into ``body.short_url`` into custome_url_code
-8. Create a Base62 encoding of the number
+8. Create a Base62 encoding of the number and add prefix '_'
 9. Return if ``body.short_url`` present ``response.body.short_url={host}/{body.short_url}`` else ``response.body.short_url={host}/{encoded_string}``

 # DB Schema